 Depression, anxiety, and other emotional problems can nearly always be helped with a combination of medicines, support groups, or psychotherapy.
 But first, a person must recognize that they need help dealing with their emotions and responses to the major changes that cancer brings to their lives.
-In the confusion and stress that come after a diagnosis of cancer, the emotional problems of both people with cancer and those around them can often become fairly serious before they’re recognized.
+In the confusion and stress that come after a cancer diagnosis, the emotional problems of people with cancer and those around them can often become fairly serious before they’re recognized.

 When to call the cancer care team about the cancer patient with emotional concerns

 While going through a wide range of emotions is a normal part of coping with cancer, some things should not be ignored.
 If the patient or someone close to them has any of these problems, please get help right away:

 - Has thoughts or plans of suicide (or of hurting himself or herself)